razuf/apa/README.md

   - [x] comparison (`comp`)
   - [x] precision (total count of significant digits)
   - [x] scale (number of digits after the decimal place)
+  - [x] config for precision and scale defaults
   - [ ] rounding
   - [ ] Infinity and NaN
   - [ ] string format for result